PhantomLeak/delete_temp_files/README.md

-# delete_temp_files
+# Windows File Deletion
-Delete temp files on a windows computer
+### Delete files from multiple windows directories (for my purporse I'm using it to clean out temp files for automation).
+simply enter the directory you want to clean in the 'dir' and run the script!